-On October 24, 1934 Governor Ehringhaus appointed Clyde Erwin to fill the position of State Superintendent of Public Instruction left vacant by the death of Dr. Arch T. Allan.
+On October 24, 1934 Governor John C. B. Ehringhaus appointed Clyde Erwin to fill the position of State Superintendent of Public Instruction left vacant by the death of Dr. Arch T. Allan.
 He was re-elected State Superintendent of Public Instruction several times and served in that capacity until his sudden death 1952.
 On his watch the state textbook rental plan was established, free textbooks were provided for grades 1 through 7, and the twelfth grade was added.
 In addition the state supported school term was extended to nine months, the compulsory school attendance age was extended from 14 to 16, and the first state bond funds for public school construction were made available.
 Dr. Ervin is buried at Capernaum Cemetery.

 Waco Citizens have changed the world.

 Dr. William A. Goode, a Waco physician who's father Dr. Noah A. Goode donated the property to Capernaum Baptist Church to build their church in Waco, represented Waco and Cleveland County in the 1903 North Carolina House of Representatives.
 Dr. W.A.
 Goode died in Waco during the typhoid outbreak in 1906.
 He was the last physician that maintained a medical practice in the Town of Waco.
-He is buried at Bethel Methodist Church on Stony Point Road just outside of Waco.
+He is buried at Bethel Methodist Church on Stony Point Road just south of Waco.